 - Enter a Session name and Description if you wish and then click Finish.
 The default session name is the host name for this session.

-- Right-click on the name of the session you are adding.
+- Right-click the name of the session you are adding.
 In the popup menu, click Properties.

-- In the Category section of the window, under Connection, click SSH2.
-In the Key exchange section of the window, verify that the boxes for Kerberos and Kerberos (Group Exchange) are unchecked.
+- In the Session Options window, in the Category section, under Connection, click SSH2.
+In the Key exchange section of the window, uncheck the boxes for Kerberos and Kerberos (Group Exchange).
 Click OK to close the window.

 - When the Session Manager window (SecureCRT) or Connect window (SecureFX) displays with the new session highlighted, click the Connect icon on the toolbar.